 You can leave the frosting portion of the butter in the pan instead of a bowl.

-Step 5: Divide the brown butter into 3 different bowls, according to the recipe measurements above.
-4 Tablespoons for the dough, 8 Tablespoon for the filling, and the remaining (about 4 Tablespoons) for the frosting.
+1. Divide the brown butter into 3 different bowls, according to the recipe measurements above.
+4 Tablespoons for the dough, 8 Tablespoons for the filling, and the remaining (about 4 Tablespoons) for the frosting.

 Scrape down the sides of the bowl to make sure all of the ingredients are incorporated.